Picovoice/picovoice/sdk/vue/README.md

 }
 ```

-This command was outside of the domain and therefore not understood.
+This command was outside the domain and therefore not understood.

 All processing is done via WebAssembly and Workers in a separate thread.
 Speech results are converted into inference directly, without intermediate Speech-to-Text.